flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Flancian: what did I miss in the last few sessions? :)
         - New potential member!
         - [[founders letter]] and [[open letter]] idea
+        - two questions ;)
+            - do companies have no real encoded principles other than making more money? :(
+            - is this a good idea or a bad one?